Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 docker build -t multi_db_nodejs_express_with_typescript_template__docker .
 ```

-> Instead of building the app/server directly with Docker(or making local installations and starting it manually - i.e. if you wish to make contributions), while still separately building and setting up the databases with docker-compose, you can set-up the docker-compose configuration to build the app/server, and starts up the database(s) - all with one single command.
+> Instead of building the app/server directly with Docker(or making local installations and starting it manually - i.e. if you wish to make contributions), while still separately setting up the databases with docker-compose, you can set-up the docker-compose configuration to build the app/server, and starts up the database(s) - all with one single command.
 This will provide much ease for team-mates(especially seniors and leads) who only wish to assess/test the development progress - and not to contribute. **Ensure to use separate ports for the app/server running on docker, and the one running locally on your machine, so as to avoid conflicts**.

-**I RECOMMEND BUILDING THE PROJECT IMAGE, THEN CREATING A SINGLE DOCKER-COMPOSE FILE TO START EVERYTHING ALL AT ONCE WITH ONE SINGLE COMMAND.
+**I RECOMMEND SETTING UP DOCKER-COMPOSE TO BUILD THE PROJECT IMAGE, AND START EVERYTHING - ALL AT ONCE WITH A SINGLE COMMAND.
 SEE `docker-compose.mongo.template.yaml` and `docker-compose.postgres.template.yaml` FOR HELP.**

 ```bash
 docker compose up -d